TOS vs TradeStation

 Additional Services

-IPOs: Upcoming stock launches can be traded on Schwab’s website (but not on thinkorswim) and through ClickIPO with a TradeStation account.
+IPOs: Imminent stock launches can be accessed through Schwab’s IPO tools and through ClickIPO with a TradeStation account.

-DRIP Service: thinkorswim has it; TradeStation does not.
+DRIP Service: Schwab has it; TradeStation does not.

 Individual Retirement Accounts: thinkorswim and TradeStation’s software can be used with IRAs.
-Schwab charges no IRA fees, while TradeStation has a $35 annual fee and $50 closeout fee (crypto and futures IRAs have their own fee schedules).
+Schwab charges no IRA fees, while TradeStation has a $35 annual fee and $50 closeout fee.
+Futures IRAs have their own fee schedules.

 Fully-Paid Stock Lending: Available at both brokerage firms.